 What has been the response of the users/consumers towards your venture?

-My YouTube channel Asexualise My Asexual Life recently surpassed 1.2 million views, which still feels surreal.
+My YouTube channel recently crossed 1.6 million views, which still feels surreal.

 How has your life changed because of your initiative?

-In 2011, I was terrified of social media due to anxiety.
-Today, I manage multiple Facebook pages and groups, share my life openly on YouTube, and am recognised as a Top Social Marketing Voice on LinkedIn.
+In 2011, I was terrified of social media.
+Today, I manage multiple communities and share my life openly online, and was recognised as a Top Social Marketing Voice on LinkedIn.

-By 2017, I had published my bestselling book and officially became a registered UK publisher through Quirky Books.
-I’ve since launched Asexualise Academy and been a speaker at international events, all while continuing to advocate for authentic expression, inclusion, and self-acceptance.
+I’ve published my bestselling book, launched Asexualise Academy, spoken at global events, all the while continuing to advocate for authentic expression, inclusion, and self-acceptance.

 Do you have anyone who is the biggest support system in your life?

-What message would you like to share with young entrepreneurs and change-makers?
+What message would you like to share with young entrepreneurs?

 Get in touch with Sandra Bellamy